PayorCRM/help/setting-up-payments.md

   * Pay by Credit card
   * Pay using Bank to Bank transfer methods

-Below are the list of gateways & Banks we support for a demo account
+Below are the list of gateways & Banks we support for a demo account under each of these categories

-Credit card Gateways
+Pay by Credit card

-1. PayU \(india\)
-2. Paypal \(world wide\)
+1. Paypal \(world wide\)
-3. Quickbooks payments \(you should already have an account with Quickbooks payments to be able to use this\)
+2. Quickbooks payments \(you should already have an account with Quickbooks payments to be able to use this\)

-Banks
+Pay using Bank to Bank transfer methods

 1. All banks in India through internet banking \(PayU\)
 2. All US banks \( US ACH payments\)
-3. Quickbooks payments
+3. Quickbooks payments \(US ACH payments\)

 We support other processors and banks other than the above listed for paid accounts.Please contact us \(solutions@payorcrm.com\) for an upgrade .

 ### Setting credit card payments {#credit-card-payments}